 Oak Park, Illinois

-The Oak Park Cycle Club, Visit Oak Park, and the Oak Park Regional Housing Center, invite you to join us for the 2013 Wright Ride.
+The Oak Park Cycle Club, Visit Oak Park, and the Oak Park Regional Housing Center, invite you to join us for the 2014 Wright Ride.
+For 2014 we will add a 62 mile route, an improved 10 mile route with guides, and guided tour options and events in Riverside for the 25, 50, and 62 mile riders

 Enjoy all the charm, beauty, and architectural character of the near western suburbs.
 Routes of 10, 30, and 50 miles.
 Course hours 6am to 4pm.